-- 2.1 We are committed to implementing a careers programme that: - Empowers learners to make informed, realistic decisions at key transition points in learning and work e.g. at 14, supporting learners' qualification and subject choices based on their likes, strengths and assessment methods. - Inspires and motivate learners to fulfil their potential. - Explores different careers to raise learners' aspirations, broaden their horizons and accumulate cultural capital, the knowledge, behaviours, and skills that a learner can draw upon to be successful in society, their careers and the world or work. - Enriches learners' experience by providing multiple opportunities to learn from employers about work, employment and the skills that are valued in workplaces. - Enables access to up-to-date Labour market information (LMI) to ensure learners are aware of growth sectors which are currently working at or above average productivity and those who have a gap in worker numbers where opportunities are readily available in order to support social mobility. - Overcomes stereotypes to help learners explore all career opportunities available to them. - Develops learners' personal financial capability. - Provides learners with high quality independent and impartial careers advice and guidance which is in their best interests.
+- 2.1 We are committed to implementing a careers programme that: - Empowers learners to make informed, realistic decisions at key transition points in learning and work, for example at 14, supporting learners' qualification and subject choices based on their likes, strengths and assessment methods. - Inspires and motivates learners to fulfil their potential. - Explores different careers to raise learners' aspirations, broaden their horizons and accumulate the cultural capital, knowledge, behaviours, and skills that a learner can draw upon to be successful in society. - Enriches learners' experience by providing multiple opportunities to learn from employers about work, employment and the skills that are valued in workplaces. - Enables access to up-to-date labour market information (LMI) to ensure learners are aware of growth sectors in the economy and opportunities for employment, to encourage social mobility. - Overcomes stereotypes to help learners explore all career opportunities available to them. - Develops learners' personal financial capability. - Provides learners with high quality independent and impartial careers advice and guidance which is in their best interests.